webqit/quantum-js/README.md

 ### ...Updates Happening On the Inside Are Observable

-Given the same data binding principles, we are able to observe updates the other way around as in the updates made from the inside of our functions above: `b = 4`, `obj.b = 4`!
+Given the same data binding principles, we are able to observe updates the other way round as to the updates made from the inside of the function: `b = 4`, `obj.b = 4`!

 For updates to object properties, we're able to use the Observer API directly: